insideGen/meshblu-wemo-switch/README.md

 The options schema and the message schema is auto published to the meshblu device when the plugin starts.

+This plugin can send event messages when the device's state is changed.
+An example of event message is given in the bottom of this document.

 ## Installation ##
 It's recommend to be used with Gateblu, but if you want to run it by itself, you'll need to register a device with Meshblu and create a meshblu.json in the root of the meshblu-wemo-switch directory that looks like the following: